This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Sustainability information under the CSRD must be published together with the “limited assurance” opinion of a statutory auditor or, if the Member State allows it, an independent assurance services provider.

-The CSRD foresees a future uplift to a “reasonable assurance” requirement under certain conditions.
+The CSRD (as originally adopted) foresaw a future uplift to a “reasonable assurance” requirement under certain conditions.

-The CSRD also requires the European Commission to adopt standards for sustainability assurance by means of delegated acts by 1 October 2026.
+The CSRD also required the European Commission to adopt standards for sustainability assurance by means of delegated acts by 1 October 2026.

-The Omnibus I proposal would remove the provisions that contemplate an uplift in assurance requirements from limited assurance to reasonable assurance.
-Instead of requiring the European Commission to adopt assurance standards by 1 October 2026, the proposal would require the European Commission to issue targeted assurance guidelines by that date.
+The Omnibus changes removed the provisions in the CSRD that contemplate an uplift in assurance requirements from limited assurance to reasonable assurance.
+And instead of requiring the European Commission to adopt assurance standards by 1 October 2026, the Omnibus changes require the European Commission to issue targeted assurance guidelines by that date.

 Interoperability with other key standards